-Project included in Carbon Footprint Exercise: No Environmental and Social Assessment Environmental Assessment The proposed municipal framework loan ("the Project") will support eligible investment schemes in the City of Brno ("the City" or "Brno"), a city with almost 400,000 inhabitants located in the South-Moravia region in the Czech Republic.
-Investments will be mainly related to urban development and modernisation of municipal infrastructure, and thus supporting implementation of the City's urban development strategy defined until 2050 and other sectorial plans, well within the framework set by the spatial development plan.
-In particular, the Project is envisaged to support investments in urban mobility, culture, education, water management, flood protection and others.
-This is a multi-scheme framework loan operation, the Promoter has identified an indicative list of some 60 investment schemes whose eligibility will be assessed in detail at allocation stage including compliance with the Paris Alignment criteria.
+EIA required: This is a multi-scheme operation.
+Some of the schemes may require an EIA under Annex II of the EIA Directive.
+Project included in Carbon Footprint Exercise1: No Environmental and Social Assessment Environmental Assessment The proposed municipal framework loan ("the Project") will support eligible investment schemes in the City of Ústí nad Labem ("the City" or "Ústí nad Labem"), a city with about 90,000 inhabitants located in the North Bohemian region in the Czech Republic.
+Investments will be mainly related to urban development and modernisation of municipal infrastructure, and thus supporting implementation of the City's urban development strategy defined until 2030 and other sectorial plans, well within the framework set by the spatial development plan.
+In particular, the Project is envisaged to support investments in public buildings, public infrastructure and public spaces; investments in energy efficiency and renewable energy; as well as investments in urban mobility.
+This is a multi-scheme framework loan operation, the Promoter has identified an indicative list of some 15 small schemes whose eligibility will be assessed in detail at allocation stage including compliance with the Paris Alignment criteria.
 Some of the schemes may require an Environmental Impact Assessment (EIA) under Annex II of the EIA Directive (2014/52/EU amending 2011/92/EU), and in such cases the promoter will be required to act according to the provisions of the EIA Directive.
 Relevant EU Directives have been transposed into the national legislation (EIA Directive, SEA Directive, Birds and Habitat Directive, Energy Performance of Buildings Directive).
 The Czech environmental law is compliant with the EU Directives and all investments will be assessed by competent authorities with regards to its environmental impact (EIA as per Czech Act no. 100/2001 Col.) and potential impact on NATURA 2000 sites (as per Czech Act no. 114/1992 Col.).
 These environmental assessments form an integral part of the building permit process in the Czech Republic.
 All schemes are expected to be located in urbanized areas and not inside or near any Natura 2000 or other protected zones.
-The City of Brno has a climate strategy addressing climate change, known as the "Akční plán pro udržitelnou energii a klima" (Sustainable Energy and Climate Action Plan - SECAP including Annex 5 dedicated to Climate Adaptation Strategy).
-This plan was approved in 2020 and outlines the city's commitment to mitigating and adapting to climate change impacts &lt;sup>1 Only projects that meet the scope of the Carbon Footprint Exercise, as defined in the EIB Carbon Footprint Methodologies, are included, provided estimated emissions exceed the methodology thresholds: 20,000 tonnes CO2e/year absolute (gross) or 20,000 tonnes CO2e/year relative (net) - both increases and savings.
+1 Only projects that meet the scope of the Carbon Footprint Exercise, as defined in the EIB Carbon Footprint Methodologies, are included, provided estimated emissions exceed the methodology thresholds: 20,000 tonnes CO2e/year absolute (gross) or 20,000 tonnes CO2e/year relative (net) - both increases and savings.